deductiv/export_everything/README.md

 Use the Credentials tab to manage usernames, passwords, and passphrases (used for private keys) within the Splunk secret store.
 Certain use cases (such as private key logins) may not require a password, but Splunk requires one to be entered anyway.
 For passphrases, type any description into the username field.
 OAuth credentials such as those for AWS use the username field for the access key and the password field for the secret access key.
 Due to the way Splunk manages credentials, the username field cannot be changed once it is saved.

 ## Authorization via Capabilities
 Add read capabilities for each command to users who require access to use the search command or alert action.
 Add write capability to allow them to make changes to the configuration.
-By default, admin has full access and power has read-only access.
+By default, admin/sc_admin has full access and power has read-only access.
 Credential permissions must be granted separately, but are required to use each command that depends on them.

 ## Keywords for Output Filenames
 All file-based destinations support keywords for the output filenames.
 The keywords have double underscores before and after.
 The keyword replacements are based on Python expressions, so we can add more as they are requested.
 Those currently available are shown below: